We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more

 Why we picked this

-The 1 TB Extreme PRO targets creators who want minimal interruptions: fewer card swaps, fast offloads, and reliable sustained writes for 4K/5K footage.
+The 1 TB Extreme PRO targets creators who want minimal interruptions: fewer card swaps, fast offloads, and reliable sustained writes for 4K video cards.
 In our experience this class of card is the practical choice if you routinely shoot long sessions on drones, action cams, or handheld PCs and want a single card to carry your library.

 Performance and real-world behavior